You fight til' the end

 - Credits Gag: Just like in The Venture Bros., supervising animation director Kimson Albert has a different nickname in the credits of each episode, taken from a line in said episode.

-- Cut Lex Luthor a Check: Mostly averted.
-Lord Boxman runs a successful company producing robotic mooks that he sells to other super villains; however, he is so obsessed with Mr. Gar and Lakewood Plaza Turbo that he is neglecting his orders, so his investors threaten to cut him off if he doesn't shape up.
+- Cut Lex Luthor a Check: Mostly averted, as Lord Boxman runs a successful company producing robotic mooks for other super villains.
+The problem comes in that he is so obsessed with Mr. Gar and Lakewood Plaza that he often neglects his orders, so his investors threaten to cut him off if he doesn't shape up.